microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Mapped Types.md

 //   ^?
 ```

-Taking this a step further: supposing in addition to `type Person` we also have `type Order`, `type Product`, `type OrderItem`, and we want immutable, partial, and flags copies of all of those types, then we don't need to manually define mapped-types for those either: we can make our mapped-types generic:
+Taking this a step further: suppose in addition to `type Person`, we also have `type Order`, `type Product`, `type OrderItem`, and we want immutable, partial, and flags copies of all of those types.
+We don't need to manually define mapped-types for those either -- we can make our mapped-types generic:

 ```ts twoslash
 type Person = { age: number; name: string; alive: boolean };